aras-p/glsl-optimizer/src/gallium/docs/source/tgsi.rst

 TGSI_SEMANTIC_FOG
 """""""""""""""""

-The fog coordinate historically has been used to replace the depth coordinate for generation of fog in dedicated fog blocks.
-Gallium, however, does not use dedicated fog acceleration, placing it entirely in the fragment shader instead.
+Vertex shader inputs and outputs and fragment shader inputs may be labeled with TGSI_SEMANTIC_FOG to indicate that the register contains a fog coordinate in the form (F, 0, 0, 1).
+Typically, the fragment shader will use the fog coordinate to compute a fog blend factor which is used to blend the normal fragment color with a constant fog color.

-The fog coordinate should be written in ``(f, 0, 0, 1)`` format.
-Only the first component matters when writing from the vertex shader; the driver will ensure that the coordinate is in this format when used as a fragment shader input.
+Only the first component matters when writing from the vertex shader;
+the driver will ensure that the coordinate is in this format when used as a fragment shader input.

 TGSI_SEMANTIC_PSIZE
 """""""""""""""""""

-PSIZE, or point size, is used to specify point sizes per-vertex.
-It should be in ``(s, 0, 0, 1)`` format, where ``s`` is the (possibly clamped) point size.
-Only the first component matters when writing from the vertex shader.
+Vertex shader input and output registers may be labeled with TGIS_SEMANTIC_PSIZE to indicate that the register contains a point size in the form (S, 0, 0, 1).
+The point size controls the width or diameter of points for rasterization.
+This label cannot be used in fragment shaders.

 When using this semantic, be sure to set the appropriate state in the :ref:`rasterizer` first.

 TGSI_SEMANTIC_GENERIC
 """""""""""""""""""""

-Generic semantics are nearly always used for texture coordinate attributes, in ``(s, t, r, q)`` format. ``t`` and ``r`` may be unused for certain kinds of lookups, and ``q`` is the level-of-detail bias for biased sampling.

-These attributes are called "generic" because they may be used for anything else, including parameters, texture generation information, or anything that can be stored inside a four-component vector.
+All vertex/fragment shader inputs/outputs not labeled with any other semantic label can be considered to be generic attributes.
+Typical uses of generic inputs/outputs are texcoords and user-defined values.

 TGSI_SEMANTIC_NORMAL
 """"""""""""""""""""

-Vertex normal; could be used to implement per-pixel lighting for legacy APIs that allow mixing fixed-function and programmable stages.
+Indicates that a vertex shader input is a normal vector.
+This is typically only used for legacy graphics APIs.

 TGSI_SEMANTIC_FACE
 """"""""""""""""""

-FACE is the facing bit, to store the facing information for the fragment shader. ``(f, 0, 0, 1)`` is the format.
-The first component will be positive when the fragment is front-facing, and negative when the component is back-facing.
+This label applies to fragment shader inputs only and indicates that the register contains front/back-face information of the form (F, 0, 0, 1).
+The first component will be positive when the fragment belongs to a front-facing polygon, and negative when the fragment belongs to a back-facing polygon.

 TGSI_SEMANTIC_EDGEFLAG
 """"""""""""""""""""""